 Buses operate a Hail and Ride service on some of our routes in outer London.
 There are no fixed stops so you can signal to the driver that you wish to get on or press the stop button to get off at any safe point along the road.
 You will be informed when the bus is entering and leaving the Hail and Ride section of the route.

-Getting off our bus services
+Getting off a bus

-To help customers know where they are on their journeys, next stop information is displayed on the information screens and announced on all of our buses.
+Next stop information is displayed on the information screens and announced on all of our buses.
 When your stop is displayed and announced, please press the bell once and in good time.
 This lets the driver know you intend to get off.

 Closed bus stops